 Summer in New Zealand - December, January, February

-For something with a little more elegance and history, the Art Deco Festival in Hawke’s Bay transports the city of Napier back to the 1930’s era of glitz and glamour.
+- Art Deco Festival in Hawke’s Bay transports the city of Napier back to the 1930’s era of glitz and glamour.

 Autumn (Fall) in New Zealand - March, April, May

 Many beaches and lakes hold their warm temperatures till the end of March or into mid-April – you may even have them all to yourself!
-Autumn is a great time to explore New Zealand; you’ll avoid the crowds of summer but still get to enjoy long, fine days.
-Highs sit around 17 C (63 F).
-Food and Beer festivals abound during this season.
+Highs of around 17°C (63°F) make for a very pleasant trip.

 Winter in New Zealand - June, July, August